esy-ocaml/bs-platform-patch/README.md

 - Create a similar `bsbnative` example with `@opam` dependencies.
 - Consider checking in the `esy.json` into bs-platform to eliminate the need for this `@esy-ocaml/bs-platform` mirror entirely.

+#### Adding Patches To BSB:
+See `./packageInfo/upstreamPatches/2.0.0/jscomp/bin/bsb.ml.patch` for an example of the patch that is applied to each release.

+- Edit the `jscomp/bin/bsb.ml` file in the `package/` directory after creating a release.
+- Get ahold of the original `jscomp/bin/bsb.ml` file from the upstream release.
+  It will be at location `pacakge/jscomp/bin/bsb.ml.orig`.
+- To update the patch that is created in future releases run `diff package/jscomp/bin/bsb.ml.orig package/jscomp/bin/bsb.ml > ./upstreamPatches/2.0.0/jscomp/bin/bsb.ml.patch`.